Focus on an Investment's Total Return Not Capital Gains

 I believe this oversight is professional malpractice.
 Can you imagine going to a doctor who didn’t know how to read an X-Ray?
 The tragedy is that this phenomenon is relatively new.
 Up until the great bull market that began in the 1980s, it was said that the purpose of a company was to pay dividends, which forced a focus on total return rather than capital gains alone.
 With people addicted to the pursuit of overnight riches and a gambling culture, it became much easier to envision yourself buying a stock and watching it go to the moon rather than buying a stock and slowly collecting cash along with underlying appreciation.

-If you need evidence this mindset pervades even the financial media consider this: A rather common mistake made by journalist is to point out that it took more than twenty years for the stock market to reach its former peak level after the Great Depression.
+If you need evidence this mindset pervades even the financial media consider this: A rather common mistake made by journalists is to point out that it took more than twenty years for the stock market to reach its former peak level after the Great Depression.
 Yet, several financial studies have shown that an investor who took advantage of disciplined dollar cost averaging and reinvested his or her dividends actually broke even in as little as 5-7 years, and by the time the market had returned to its former level, made an absolute mint.

 This is due to something that Dr. Jeremy Siegel at Wharton University referred to as the "bear market accelerator" effect, which I discussed in a post about investing in the oil majors.